-Mushrooms come in a variety of colors, including white, brown, red, yellow, and orange.
+What is the Colours of Mushrooms?
+Mushrooms colours come in a variety of colors, including white, brown, red, yellow, and orange.
 These colors are determined by the pigments present in the fungi, such as melanin and carotenoids.

 The diverse range of colors in mushrooms serves various purposes, from attracting insects for spore dispersal to providing camouflage in their natural habitats.
 Some mushrooms even change color depending on their age or the environment they grow in.
 The vibrant hues of mushrooms not only make them visually appealing but also play a crucial role in their survival and reproduction.